lurovi/evolutionary-twitter-bot/README.md

 Having no tweets for a given profile means that the prediction is going to be unreliable since it won't leverage semantic information of the profile at hand.
 A single tweet is represented by a normal string containing tweet text.
 In particular, retweets correspond to strings that begin with either rt or RT followed by at least one empty space.
-The "collection_time" field is a string representing an UTC date in "YYYY-MM-DD" format and it should approximately indicate when the meta-data associated to a given account was collected.
+The "collection_time" field is a string representing a UTC date in "YYYY-MM-DD" format and it should approximately indicate when the meta-data associated to a given account was collected.
 With meta-data, we're referring to the following attributes: "followers_count", "friends_count", "listed_count", "favourites_count", and "statuses_count".
 The "collection_time" attribute is important because it enables the algorithm to figure out the age of a given account at the moment of data collection.
 The other attributes have the same meaning of the corresponding properties that are retrievable using Twitter API.
 Check the docs [here](https://developer.twitter.com/en/docs/twitter-api/v1/data-dictionary/object-model/user).
-In particular, the "created_at" attribute is a string representing an UTC datetime compliant to ISO 8601 "YYYY-MM-DDThh:mm:ss" format.
+In particular, the "created_at" attribute is a string representing a UTC datetime compliant to ISO 8601 "YYYY-MM-DDThh:mm:ss" format.
 Two examples of "created_at" string with the correct format are the following: "2022-03-21T08:05:07", "2022-03-21T21:15:09".
 In the preprocessing folder you can additionally find an example of properly formatted dataset with some fake data inside (example.json).
 <br/>